Automatic design of Hamiltonians: Applications

 \subsubsection{Moore-Read Pfaffian state}

-The Moore-Read Pfaffian state~\cite{MRPfaffian1991} (MR Pfaffian) is one of the candidates to explain the $\nu=5/2$ FQHE.
+The Moore-Read Pfaffian state~\cite{MRPfaffian1991} (MR Pfaffian) is one of the candidates to explain the $\nu=5/2$ FQHE~\cite{HaldaneRezayiPfAt5half,fivehalfPRXPakrouski2015,RezayiV9}.
 It describes a gapped topological strongly-correlated phase of electrons with quasi-particle excitations governed by non-Abelian braiding statistics.
-The MR Pfaffian state can be exactly generated as a ground state of the 3-body interaction where only a single 3-body pseudopotential corresponding to the closest approach of 3 electrons $V^{(3b)}_{M=3}$ is non-zero.
+The MR Pfaffian state can be exactly generated as a ground state of the 3-body interaction where only a single 3-body pseudopotential corresponding to the closest approach of 3 electrons $V^{(3b)}_{M=3}$ is non-zero~\cite{GreiterHPfPRL1991,GreiterPfHNuclB1992} (originally verified with the help of the method described in Ref.~\cite{ThomaleMethod2018}).
 In this section we test if we can establish this fact automatically by means of optimisation.

-Let the 12-electron MR Pfaffian wavefunction on the sphere be the reference wavefunction for which the generating Hamiltonian is to be determined.
+Let the 12-electron MR Pfaffian wavefunction on the sphere be the reference state (in this example we will use a single system size for training).
 For this system $m \in [-10.5,10.5]$ and the Hilbert space dimension is 16'660.
 We consider the set $\{\hat{O}^b\}$ that includes all 2-body and eleven lowest 3-body pseudopotentials: $V^{(3-body)}_{M=3}$ through $V^{(3-body)}_{M=14}$.
 Even-$M$ 2-body and $M=0,1,2,4$ 3-body pseudopotentials are excluded by fermionic statistics for spin-polarized systems.
 The 3-body pseudopotentials corresponding to $M=9,11,12,13,14$ are multi-valued and we parametrise each of them with 2 diagonal entries of a $2\times2$ matrix.
 Thus in total we have 11 (2-body) and 16 (3-body) free parameters and the dimension of the parameter space in which we search for the generating Hamiltonian is 27.
-The loss function $LF$ was mainly composed of the overlap, KL-divergence, regularization and energy variance .
-The pseudopotentials are initialized with random numbers uniformly distributed between 0 and 1 which means we input no prior knowledge of the expected form of the resulting Hamiltonian.
+The loss function $LF$ was mainly composed of the overlap, KL-divergence, regularisation ($\gamma^{ref}_i=0$) and energy variance (see Table 1 in Supplementary Materials).
+The pseudopotentials are initialised with random numbers uniformly distributed between 0 and 1 which means we input no prior knowledge of the expected form of the resulting Hamiltonian.

 The convergence towards the correct solution is shown in Fig.~\ref{fig:Pf3bHistory}.
-After 45 steps all the "unnecessary" pseudopotentials are below $10^{-2}$ while the value of $V^{(3b)}_{M=3}=0.3708$, the overlap between the ground state and reference wavefunction is 0.999917 and the energy variance is 4.31*$10^{-5}$.
+Already after 45 steps all the "unnecessary" pseudopotentials are below $10^{-2}$ while the value of $V^{(3b)}_{M=3}=0.3708$, the overlap between the ground state and reference wavefunction is 0.999917 and the energy variance is 4.31*$10^{-5}$.
 We terminate the iterations after 156 steps when the overlap of 0.9999999997 and the energy variance of 7.3*$10^{-11}$ are reached.